CK-KSH/ghactions-test/README.md

 Make any changes to the files in the master branch and commit them.

 This will trigger the workflow to start.
-If everything is executed successful, a message will be shown in the Telegram account, named, devopsupdates.
+With the YAML file created in the specific directory in the GitHub repo, we can automatically kick off a series of automation steps.If everything is executed successful, a message will be shown in the Telegram account, named, devopsupdates.

 After this, hope to look at creating action workflows by myself.